Thomas Garner: Career

-Despite Bodley's distaste for business and trade, he and Garner also set up a fabric company with Gilbert Scott the younger in 1874, to provide embroidered and textile goods, wallpaper and stained glass.
-The firm was called Watts & Co, trading initially from Baker Street in London, and still continuing its traditions from premises near Westminster Cathedral.
+Despite Bodley's distaste for business and trade, he and Garner also set up a fabric company with George Gilbert Scott Jr. in 1874, to provide embroidered and textile goods, wallpaper and stained glass.
+The firm was called Watts & Co., trading initially from Baker Street in London, and still continuing its traditions from premises near Westminster Cathedral.
 The name derives from Bodley's distaste for trade.
 When the founders were asked: "Who was Watts?"
 Bodley replied: "What's in a Name".

 The final period of the Bodley and Garner partnership is best seen in St John the Evangelist Church, Oxford, built for the Cowley Fathers in 1894–96.

 In 1898 Garner was received into the Roman Catholic Church, and his partnership with Bodley was dissolved for fear that this might harm the latter's business.
-After dissolving the partnership, Garner designed and supervised the restoration of Yarnton Manor, Oxfordshire in 1897; the Slipper Chapel at Houghton Saint Giles; Moreton House, Hampstead; the Empire Hotel at Buxton by the Duke of Devonshire's estate.
+After dissolving the partnership, Garner designed and supervised the restoration of Yarnton Manor, Oxfordshire in 1897; the Slipper Chapel at Houghton Saint Giles; Moreton House, Hampstead; and the Empire Hotel at Buxton by the Duke of Devonshire's estate.
 The crowning work of his life was the choir of Downside Abbey, near Bath, where his body lies.

 He finally returned to the countryside for his final home, Fritwell Manor in Oxfordshire, the Jacobean house that he restored in 1893 and where he died in 1906.
 His interest in conservation was fostered throughout his life by his study of history, fine arts and literature.
 He and Stratton wrote The Domestic Architecture of England during the Tudor Period, which B. T. Batsford published in 1911.